-I recently had the sheer pleasure of chatting with Lily over Facetime, she’s a delightfully positive woman who radiates joy.
+While chatting with Lily over Facetime, LF discovered she’s a delightfully positive woman who radiates joy.
 A native of Pennsylvania who loves Barcelona, her playfulness was evident by the cat ears popping up behind her shoulders, courtesy of a cute pillow case.

 Who are you and what do you do?

-My name is Lily Hufnagel (Soon to change, once the pandemic decides to retire), and I’ve worn a variety of hats with renaissance festivals.
+I’ve worn a variety of hats with renaissance festivals.
 Presently, I am one half of the circus variety stage act, Topsy Turvy Show, where my “sister” and I fill the stage with shenanigans and stunts.
-Additionally, I am the would-be juggernaut behind Lilystrations, the handle I’ve used for almost a decade in regards to freelance art, graphic, and illustrative work for a variety of clientele.
+Additionally, I am the would-be juggernaut behind Lilystrations, the handle I’ve used for almost a decade in regards to freelance art, graphic, and illustrative work for a variety of clientele (we encourage you to visit Lily’s shop, Lilystrations, to see the beautiful work available for purchase).

 Why do you do what you do?